chalatz/tours/pages/info/reviews-comments-content.md

     had a fabulous day with Andrew!
 He did a great job showing us around Rhodes.
 You have a very professional business!
 Thank you so much!
 I will, most certainly, keep your name for my future clients when they visit Rhodes!<br>\nThank you!
-Dave and Debbie (Sept 13) Winnebago il \n\nEight people in our party were greeted by Manuel and Stathis in two Mercedes vehicles as soon as we stepped off our ship.
+Dave and Debbie (Sept 13) Winnebago \n\nEight people in our party were greeted by Manuel and Stathis in two Mercedes vehicles as soon as we stepped off our ship.
 Our drivers were very informative and stopped several times for us to take photos.
 We visited several wineries with great wines and we stopped for a delicious lunch.
 It was very easy to book and communicate with Rhodes Private Tours.
 It was a wonderful day and a beautiful place to visit.<br>\nDawn (Sept 13) Manassas Virginia USA\n\nNicholas, I can't express how much we enjoyed our tour of beautiful Rhodes and wonderful driver Michael.
 He was so thoughtful.
 Your island was more beautiful than we expected.